 Sharing and mutual support – flexibility of helping each other out and therefore the family.
 It’s definitely enriched our relationship and it feels like we’re very much a team.
 Our boys take it for granted that we’re both around, I’m very proud of our life style it expresses our values.
 Looking back it’s been such a good decision yet at the time it seemed such a big risk, it was a carefully thought through and deliberate decision while the boys were young.

 Most of Maria’s work is for Illuminate, a charity she helped start three years ago in Cambridge.
-She also coaches private clients, and designs and delivers workshops for other organisations.
+She is also a confidence coach, helping people re-connect with their self-confidence and strengthen their self-belief.

 Many thanks to Maria for spilling the beans on her working and living arrangements.
 How do you feel about working from home with your husband?